Or search: cornell.edu

 About Us

-Path2Papers (P2P) is a new project housed at Cornell Law School that helps DACA recipients and other Dreamers pursue work visas and other pathways to legal permanent residency.
+Path2Papers (P2P) is a new project housed at Cornell Law School that helps Dreamers pursue work visas and other pathways to legal permanent residency.

-Many nonprofit legal service providers prioritize humanitarian and family immigration pathways, while numerous employers are unaware of their ability to sponsor DACA recipients for various immigration visa statuses or do not have the ability to pay for an expert immigration attorney.
+Moreover, many nonprofit legal service providers prioritize humanitarian and family immigration pathways, while numerous employers are unaware of their ability to sponsor Dreamers for various immigration visa statuses or do not have the ability to pay for an expert immigration attorney.

 P2P seeks to bridge these gaps.

-Our program brings together attorneys with decades of experience providing management-side legal services to various entities such as nonprofit agencies, multinational corporations, hospitals, and universities and attorneys who have specialized in representing DACA recipients.
+Our project brings together attorneys with decades of experience providing management-side legal services to various entities such as nonprofit agencies, multinational corporations, hospitals, and universities and attorneys who have specialized in representing Dreamers.

-Employers can sponsor DACA recipients to receive work visas, but many often do not know how to begin or do not have the ability to pay for an expert immigration attorney.
-Through P2P, experienced immigration attorneys are available to provide free legal consultations to DACA workers and their employers.
+Employers can sponsor Dreamers to receive work visas, but many often do not know how to begin or do not have the ability to pay for an expert immigration attorney.
+Through P2P, experienced immigration attorneys are available to provide free legal consultations to Dreamers and their employers.

-In addition, our attorneys can train and support immigration attorneys in assessing employment-based options for DACA holders and representing DACA employers.
+In addition, our attorneys can train and support immigration attorneys in assessing employment-based options for Dreamers.

 Cornell Law School Affiliation

 The Cornell Immigration Law and Advocacy Clinic is part of the P2P network.
-The clinic has been working on legal matters for DACA recipients since 2020 and has now integrated P2P projects into its work.
-Professor Jaclyn Kelley-Widmer is the managing attorney for P2P and supervises clinical law student attorneys working to represent DACA recipients on a variety of cases, such as advance parole.
-Law students also create training materials and deliver public-facing presentations on DACA and related issues.
+The clinic has been working on legal matters for Dreamers since 2020 and has now integrated P2P projects into its work.
+Professor Jaclyn Kelley-Widmer is the faculty director for P2P and supervises clinical law student attorneys working to represent Dreamers on a variety of cases, such as advance parole.
+Law students also create training materials and deliver public-facing presentations on Dreamers and related issues.
 For example, the clinic presented a webinar on Advance Parole in collaboration with FWD.us and gave a workshop on supporting undocumented students for Cornell faculty and staff.

 Who We Are